Grace Smith

 2. What employee engagement surveys really tell us?

-Employee engagement surveys offer a holistic view of employee sentiment and factors affecting burnout, which can help reduce turnover rates.
+Employee engagement surveys offer a holistic view of employee sentiment and factors affecting engagement, through which you can help reduce turnover rates and enhance engagement.

 3. What are the benefits of employee engagement surveys?